IsaiahHenryB/Course-Project/README.md

 Opening the html files raw is fine, but when I open them in the localhost, none of the files can be located (What i see is ugly straight up html) :/

-I'm getting errors in the console that tell me so as well ):
+I'm getting errors in the console that tell me so as well :frowning:

 The links in the app.js for sendFile seem to work properly though.